anjuna-security/anjuna-utils/acc/anjuna-acc-template/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template allows you to deploy an Azure Confidential Computing Ubuntu VM using a few different options for the Ubuntu Linux version, using the latest patched version.
-This will deploy a A1 size VM in the resource group location and return the FQDN of the VM.
+This will deploy a DC2 VM in the resource group location.

 If you are new to Azure virtual machines, see: